Air quality monitoring

 As a rural district the air quality is generally good in South Cambridgeshire, with both short- and long-term pollution levels below the national objectives.

-Further information about the Council’s monitoring and reporting obligations are available on the Local Air Quality Management (LAQM) page.
+Annual reports are available on the Local Air Quality Management (LAQM) page.

 How to improve air quality locally

 There are a number of actions we can all take to improve air quality in our district, these include:

 - Avoid using your car for short trips (under 2 miles) - short trips are very polluting as modern engines need to reach a very high temperature to work efficiently; on short trips it won’t reach that temperature

 - For short journeys, try cycling or walking more often – this helps you stay healthy and saves you money in fuel costs